Table Of Contents

 These funds invest in a diversified portfolio of commodities or commodity-related stocks.
 They provide you with indirect exposure to commodity markets and are less risky than futures contracts.

 Invest in companies involved in producing, refining, or distributing commodities, such as mining companies or oil producers.
-This provides indirect exposure to commodity prices through the company's performance.
+This provides indirect exposure to commodity prices through the company's stock price.

 Another direct investment approach is buying and holding physical commodities, like gold bars or agricultural products.
 However, this involves storage and insurance costs.